Looking to learn more about the doctors of VitalPet? Below you will find a list of all our doctors, as well as the locations where they practice.

 Dr. Neal grew up in Southeast Texas.
 At an early age, she realized that working with, and caring for, animals would be her chosen career.
 Her passion and determination never wavered.
 She is a proud member of the Texas A&M Class of 2000.
 She majored in Biomedical Science and was awarded a bachelor’s degree during her first year of veterinary school.
 In June 2003, she graduated from Texas A&M College of Veterinary Medicine with her doctorate.
 The loves of her life are her husband Jeff, and their two beautiful daughters, Hailey and Addy.
 She enjoys spending quality time with her two dogs and two cats.

-Dr. Colleen Vance practices at Windmill Veterinary Center
+Dr. Leckie practices at Huebner Oaks Veterinary Hospital.

 Partner, Medical Director